Create a planning report story

 The vision for the district includes significant new residential opportunities, 21st-century industrial, and neighborhood retail that provide accessible economic opportunity for Boston residents.

-The new zoning that will result from the Plan will:
+The new zoning that will result from the Plan will do the following:

 Using ArcGIS Urban, we can propose new zoning changes and explore build-out scenarios based on that underlying zoning code.
 We can also compare the scenarios with development based on existing zoning.

-- Add a Heading block and type COMPARISON OF EXISTING AND PROPOSED ZONING.
+8. Under the text, add a Text block and type COMPARISON OF EXISTING AND PROPOSED ZONING.
+Change the text's format to Heading 1.

 The content is automatically added as an interactive embed item.

-- Add a Paragraph block and copy and paste the following text:
+13. Under the app, add a Text block and copy and paste the following text:

 The proposed zoning illustrates a shift from primarily industrial (I-1) and manufacturing (M-1 & M-2) land use zones to a mix of residential and retail (DOT-Zone 2 and DOT-Zone 3) and open space (O-S).
 This zoning change is responsive to the context and encourages uses that are reflective of the community vision for a walkable district with a robust network of open space and a diverse mix of uses.